peterj/kapp/README.md

 # Initialize the Git repo and make an inital commit
 cd helloworld
-git init && git add * && git commit -am 'inital commit'
+git init && git add * && git commit -m 'inital commit'

-# Initialize Dep
-dep init

 # Build the app
 make all